 National Emmy winner Joe Vazquez has traveled far and wide in search of a good story.

 Real life has also been adventurous.
-In 2001, Joe and his wife, Jenni, quit their jobs and spent six months backpacking around Europe.
+In 2001, Joe and his wife Jenni, quit their jobs and spent six months backpacking around Europe.
 Their tour of 28 cities and 12 countries remains a major influence on their lives.
-While backpacking in September of 2001, Joe was called to work briefly by NBC News as a freelance correspondent in Southern Turkey, covering military operations near the Iraqi border.
+While backpacking in September of 2001, Joe was called to work briefly by NBC News as a freelance correspondent in Southern Turkey, covering military operations near Turkey’s border with Iraq.

 Joe has a B.S. in Political Science from the University of Houston.
 As a member of the National Association of Hispanic Journalists, he volunteers his time to empower the next generation of storytellers.